aquaye11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable creates a new global variable where variable name is BEST and value is School 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line where POWER and DIVIDE are environmental variables
+10-love_exponent_breath displays the result of BREATH to the power LOVE where BREATH and LOVE are environment variables followed by a new line